 A. THE FUTURE OF THE CHILD

-29:15,17 The rod and reproof give wisdom, but a child who gets his own way brings shame to his mother.
-17 Correct your son, and he will give you comfort; he will also delight your soul.
+The rod and reproof give wisdom, but a child who gets his own way brings shame to his mother.
+Correct your son, and he will give you comfort; he will also delight your soul (29:15,17).

-Not only does the rod bring the skill at living life to the child, in contrast to life-long rebellion toward all forms of authority, but proper use of the rod blesses and will bring comfort and delight to the innermost parts of the parents.
+Not only does the rod bring the skill at living life to the child, in contrast to life-long rebellion toward all forms of authority, but the rod, properly used, blesses and will bring comfort and delight to the very soul of the parents.
 Use of the rod is reflected in and by the idea of training in the following Proverb:

-22:6 Train up a child in the way he should go, even when he is old he will not depart from it.
+Train up a child in the way he should go, even when he is old he will not depart from it (22:6).

-It should be underscored again that God’s Word does not allow parents to choose whether or not to spank their children as a form of discipline.
-Spanking a rebellious child is not optional, as was previously seen in Proverbs 23:13-14.
-Spanking is not a suggestion, as if there are alternatively good ways of raising your child 80 mg prozac.
-Today unfortunately, too many professing Christians, because of a lack of biblical understanding or outright rebellion, assert that spanking or not spanking is a personal preference.
+It should be underscored again that God’s Word does not allow parents to choose whether to spank their children as a form of discipline.
+Spanking a rebellious child is not optional, as was previously seen in Proverbs 23:13–14.
+Spanking is not a suggestion, as if there are alternatively good ways of raising your child.
+Today, unfortunately, too many professing Christians, because of a lack of biblical understanding or outright rebellion, assert that spanking or not spanking is a personal preference.
 It is not.